 Who qualifies to provide emotional support through this program?

-Licensed therapists with a heart and desire to serve individuals and families walking through the cancer journey.
+Licensed therapists and grief consultants with a heart and desire to serve individuals and families walking through the cancer journey.

 How does a mental health professional become part of the Emotional Support Program?

-An interested therapist will complete the Emotional Support Questionnaire (see link above) to provide information about specialties, experience, and motivation.
-Next, the emotional support coordinator will contact the therapist to review the Program Overview, the Mental Health Professional Agreement, as well as information provided in the questionnaire.
-Lastly, the therapist will receive an email with the Mental Health Professional Agreement to electronically sign.
-Once these steps are complete, the contact information will be provided to the individual/family to schedule an appointment.
+An interested mental health professional (MHP) will complete the Emotional Support Questionnaire found on the New Day Foundation for Families website to provide information about specialties, experience, and motivation.
+Next, the emotional support program manager will contact the MHP to review the Program Overview, the Mental Health Professional Agreement, as well as information provided in the questionnaire.
+Lastly, the MHP will receive an email with the Mental Health Professional Agreement to sign electronically through DocuSign.

 How will payment occur during participation in the program?